Stock Analysis on Net

 2 Click competitor name to see calculations.

-The data reveals several noteworthy trends in the company's quarterly financials over the observed periods.
+The analysis of the quarterly financial data reveals several notable trends in revenue, accounts receivable, and receivables turnover ratios over the observed periods.

 Net Revenue